growfatlikeme/beanstalk_deploy/README.md

 - Needs permissions specific to your application needs <br>
 - Example permissions: s3:GetObject, dynamodb:Query, sqs:ReceiveMessage <br>

-### Elastic Beanstalk can work with RDS in two ways:
+### :confetti_ball: Elastic Beanstalk can work with RDS in two ways:

 _Integrated RDS (not recommended for production):_